 At Mount Sinai Women’s Lung Cancer Program, we recognize lung cancer as a significant women’s health issue.
 For that reason, we focus on creating a personalized approach to treatment.
 We acknowledge gender-specific issues in lung cancer to achieve the best possible results.

 Causes and Risks for Women

-- Smokers: We offer medication and information regarding smoking cessation programs, nutrition, support groups, education, genetic testing, and the latest therapy options for smokers and other patients with lung cancer.
+- Smokers: We offer medication and information regarding smoking cessation programs, nutrition, support groups, education, genetic testing, and the latest therapy options for smokers who have been diagnosed with lung cancer.

 The Women’s Lung Cancer Program at Mount Sinai can connect you with surgeons and oncologists specializing in lung cancer.
 You can be seen by a male or a female provider, whichever you prefer.
 We also offer access to Mount Sinai Women’s Health Services, which include a variety of medical and social service programs dedicated to issues in women’s health.

 Both early and some later stage lung cancers may benefit from minimally invasive surgery known as video assisted thoracic surgery (VATS).
 For this surgery, we make three, one-inch incisions on the side of the chest.
 Through these incisions, we can remove the entire tumor, a section of lung if needed, and associated lymph nodes.
 VATS surgery results in favorable cosmetic incisions, decreased pain, and a shorter hospital stay.
 We also offer other lung cancer treatments.

 We provide state-if-the-art surgical and clinical care in a supportive and caring environment.
 We are here for you throughout your cancer journey.